 You can also make the crepe batter up to 1 day in advance.
 Store in the refrigerator covered, then prepare the crepes the next day.

-Some of my favorite sweet fillings and toppings are vegan nutella, nut butter (like almond butter, or cashew butter), powdered sugar, fresh fruit, maple syrup, vegan caramel, coconut whipped cream, or jam.
+Some of my favorite sweet fillings and toppings are vegan nutella, nut butter (like almond butter, or cashew butter), powdered sugar, fresh fruit, maple syrup, Vegan Caramel Sauce, Vegan Whipped Cream, or jam.

 Some of my favorite savory ones are vegan cheese, vegan cream cheese, vegan smoked salmon, veggies, tofu scramble, hummus, vegan pesto, vegan bacon, or vegan chicken.